ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 ### User profile seasonal division display

-That said, your division and seasonal rank placement won't be visible in the season listing only.
+Your division and seasonal rank placement won't be visible in the season listing only.
 As of now, we are introducing a seasonal statistics display on user profiles!

 ![](/wiki/shared/news/2025-04-08-beatmap-spotlights-revival-spring-2025/division-profile.jpg)